gapfranco/BlockchainWS/README.md

 ### Running the project

-- Change to the project folder
-- Call the entry point:
+Change to the project folder and call the entry point:

 ```
 node index.js